 The history of the castle

-Actually, Frederiksborg probably shouldn't have been built on this site, but King Christian IV had decided.
-Without sentimentality, the king tore down the Hillerรธdsholm castle in which he himself grew up, to use the land for his new castle.
-In 1620, the new castle was completed and Frederiksborg Castle became the royal family's home until the end of the 18th century, when the castle began to feel out of date.
+Frederiksborg Castle probably shouldn't have been built on this particular spot, but King Christian IV had made up his mind and wasn't going to budge.
+Without the slightest sentimentality, he had Hillerødsholm Castle, where he had grown up, demolished to make way for his new and much grander castle.
+The new castle was completed in 1620, a magnificent monument to the king's ambitions and power.
+Frederiksborg Castle would then serve as the residence of the royal family until the end of the 18th century, when it began to be perceived as unfashionable and out of date.

 In 1859, a spark flew out of one of the new fireplaces in the castle and a great fire tore the castle to pieces.
 The interior of the castle was basically completely destroyed and also large parts of the roof and facade fell apart.
 The only building that made it through the fire completely unscathed was the castle church.